VirologyCharite/2022-berlin-python-course/notes.md

 Methods
 	- split(seperator)
 	- ", ".join(list)   merges the elemtns of the list with the string between items of the list
+	- .lower() returns lowercase of the string
+	- .upper() returns uppercase of the string

 ### Custom functions